Azure/KAN/SUPPORT.md

 ## Microsoft Support Policy

-KAN is an open source project that Microsoft maintains or contributes to.
-KAN is NOT covered by the Microsoft Azure support policy and support for this project is limited to the resources listed above.
+KAN is a project that Microsoft Community maintains or contributes to.
+KAN is NOT covered by the Microsoft Azure support policy.
+There are no SLAs or guarantees for supportability for any portion of the code/experience.
+Code support is on a best-effort basis.